High Speed drone

 3. Termination: The DAF SAB shall terminate upon completion of its mission or two years from the date this charter is filed, whichever is sooner, unless the DoD renews the DAF SAB in accordance with DoD policy and procedures.

-All members of the DAF SAB are appointed to exercise their own best judgment on behalf of the DoD, without representing any particular point of view, and to discuss and deliberate in a manner free from conflicts of interest.
-With the exception of reimbursement of official DAF SAB-related travel and per diem, DAF SAB members serve without compensation.
+All DAF SAB members are appointed to exercise their own best judgment on behalf of the DoD, without representing any particular point of view, and to discuss and deliberate in a manner free from conflicts of interest.
+Except for reimbursement of official DAF SAB-related travel and per diem, DAF SAB members serve without compensation.

-1. Subcommittees: The DoD, when necessary and consistent with the DAF SAB’s mission and DoD policy and procedures, may establish subcommittees, task forces, or working groups (“subcommittees”) to support the DAF SAB.
-Establishment of subcommittees shall be based upon a written determination, to include terms of reference (ToR), by the DoD Appointing Authority or the Secretary of the Air Force, as the DAF SAB’s DoD Sponsor.
+1. Subcommittees: The DoD, when necessary and consistent with the DAF SAB’s mission and DoD policy and procedures, may establish subcommittees, task groups, task forces, or working groups ("subcommittees") to support the DAF SAB.
+Establishment of subcommittees shall be based upon a written determination, to include terms of reference (ToR), by the DoD Appointing Authority or the Secretary of the Air Force, as the DAF SAB's DoD Sponsor.
 All subcommittees operate in accordance with the FACA, the Sunshine Act, governing Federal statutes and regulations, and DoD policy and procedures.
-If a subcommittee’s duration, as determined by the ToR, exceeds that of the DAF SAB and the DoD does not renew the DAF SAB, then the subcommittee shall terminate when the DAF SAB does.
+Any subcommittees will terminate when the DAF SAB does.

-Subcommittees shall not work independently of the DAF SAB and shall report all their recommendations and advice solely to the DAF SAB for its thorough deliberation and discussion at a publicly noticed and open DAF SAB meeting, subject to the Sunshine Act.
+Subcommittees shall not work independently of the DAF SAB and shall report all their recommendations and advice solely to the DAF SAB for its thorough deliberation and discussion at a publicly noticed and open DAF SAB meeting, unless the meeting must be closed in accordance with one or more of the Sunshine Act exemptions.
 Subcommittees have no authority to make decisions and recommendations, orally or in writing, on behalf of the DAF SAB.
 Neither the subcommittee nor any of its members may provide updates or report directly to the DoD or any Federal officer or employee, whether orally or in writing.
-If a majority of DAF SAB members are appointed to a particular subcommittee, then that subcommittee may be required to operate pursuant to the same notice and openness requirements of FACA which govern the DAF SAB’s operations.
+If a majority of DAF SAB members are appointed to a particular subcommittee, then that subcommittee may be required to operate pursuant to the same notice and openness requirements of FACA which govern the DAF SAB 's operations.

 An appointment to a subcommittee is separate and distinct from an appointment to serve as a member of the DAF SAB.
 Each subcommittee member is appointed to exercise his or her own best judgment on behalf of the DoD, without representing any particular point of view, and to discuss and deliberate in a manner that is free from conflict of interest.
-With the exception of reimbursement of official DAF SAB- and subcommittee-related travel and per diem, subcommittee members serve without compensation.
+Except for reimbursement of official DAF SAB- and subcommittee related travel and per diem, subcommittee members serve without compensation.

-Individual appointments to serve on DAF SAB subcommittees shall be approved by the DoD Appointing Authority for a term of service of one-to-four years, with annual renewals, in accordance with DoD policy and procedures.
+Individual appointments to serve on DAF SAB subcommittees shall be approved by the DoD Appointing Authority or administratively certified by the Performance Improvement Officer and Director of Administration and Management, as appropriate, for a term of service of one-to-four years, with annual renewals, in accordance with DoD policy and procedures.
 No member shall serve more than two consecutive terms of service on the subcommittee, unless approved by the DoD Appointing Authority.
 Subcommittee members who are not full-time or permanent part-time Federal civilian officers or employees, or active-duty members of the Uniformed Services, shall be appointed as experts or consultants pursuant to 5 U.S.C. § 3109 to serve as SGE members.
-Subcommittee members who are full- time or permanent part-time Federal civilian officers or employees, or active duty members of the Uniformed Services, shall be appointed pursuant to 41 C.F.R. § 102-3.130(a) to serve as RGE members.
+Subcommittee members who are full-time or permanent part-time Federal civilian officers or employees, or active-duty members of the Uniformed Services, shall be designated pursuant to 41 C.F.R. § 102-3.130(a) to serve as RGE members.

 The DoD Appointing Authority shall appoint subcommittee leadership from among the membership previously approved to serve on the subcommittee in accordance with DoD policy and procedures, for a term of service of one-to-two years, with annual renewal, not to exceed the member's approved appointment.

-1. Aeronautical Capabilities and Operations Subcommittee: This subcommittee, when tasked in accordance with DoD policy and procedures, shall address issues and provide advice and recommendations for the DAF SAB’s consideration on aeronautical capabilities and operations most relevant to the DAF.
+1. Department of the Air Force Scientific Advisory Aeronautical Capabilities and Operations SubcommitteeShall address issues and provide advice and recommendations for the DAF SAB 's consideration on aeronautical capabilities and operations most relevant to the DAF.
 Individuals appointed to this subcommittee shall be nationally recognized experts in the areas of aeronautical technologies related to aeronautical capabilities and operations.

-5. Space Capabilities and Operations Subcommittee: This subcommittee, when tasked in accordance with DoD policy and procedures, shall address issues and provide advice and recommendations for the DAF SAB’s consideration on matters relating to space capabilities and space operations.
+5. Department of the Air Space Capabilities and Operations Subcommittee: Shall address issues and provide advice and recommendations for the DAF SAB 's consideration on matters relating to space capabilities and space operations.
 Individuals appointed to this subcommittee shall be nationally recognized experts in the areas of space capabilities and operations.